Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 Classification Accuracy is a metric that tells us *of all predicted observations, what proportion did we correctly classify*.
 This is very intuitive, but when dealing with imbalanced classes, can be misleading.

-An example of this could be a rare disease.
-A model with a 98% Classification Accuracy might appear like a fantastic result, but if our data contained 98% of patients *without* the disease, and 2% *with* the disease - then a 98% Classification Accuracy could be obtained simply by predicting that *no one* has the disease - which wouldn't be a great model in the real world.
-Luckily, other metrics can help us!

-In this example of the rare disease, we could define Classification Accuracy as *of all predicted patients, what proportion did we correctly classify as either having the disease or not having the disease*

 <br>
 **Precision & Recall**

 Precision is a metric that tells us *of all observations that were predicted as positive, how many actually were positive*

-Keeping with the rare disease example, Precision would tell us *of all patients we predicted to have the disease, how many actually did*

 Recall is a metric that tells us *of all positive observations, how many did we predict as positive*

-Again, referring to the rare disease example, Recall would tell us *of all patients who actually had the disease, how many did we correctly predict*

 The tricky thing about Precision & Recall is that it is impossible to optimize both - it's a zero-sum game.
 If you try to increase Precision, Recall decreases, and vice versa.
 Sometimes however it will make more sense to try and elevate one of them, despite the other.
-In the case of our rare-disease prediction which we've used in our example, perhaps it would be more important to optimize for Recall as we want to classify as many positive cases as possible.
-In saying this, however, we don't want to just classify every patient as having the disease, as that isn't a great outcome either!

 So - there is one more metric we will discuss & calculate, which is actually a *combination* of both...